gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 **A thought experiment:**

 A train moves at velocity $$v$$.
-Lightning strikes both ends of the train simultaneously — as judged by an observer on the platform.
+Lightning strikes both ends of the train simultaneously, as judged by an observer on the platform.

-An observer on the train —
+An observer on the train,
-midway between the two ends —
+midway between the two ends,
 is moving toward the forward strike and away from the rear strike.

-Light from both strikes travels at $$c$$ — the same $$c$$ for both observers
+Light from both strikes travels at $$c$$, the same $$c$$ for both observers
 (Postulate 2).

 For the platform observer:
-the strikes are simultaneous — light from both reaches the platform midpoint at the same time.
+the strikes are simultaneous,
+light from both reaches the platform midpoint at the same time.

 For the train observer:
-the forward light reaches them first — they have moved toward it — so the forward strike happened first.
+the forward light reaches them first.
+They have moved toward it.
+So the forward strike happened first.

-**The two events — simultaneous for one observer — are not simultaneous for the other.**
+**The two events, simultaneous for one observer, are not simultaneous for the other.**

 Simultaneity is not absolute.